rbtnn/vim-pkgsync/README.md

 $git clone --depth 1 https://github.com/rbtnn/vim-pkgsync.git
 ```

 2. Add it to `&runtimepath`.
-The following is a minimum example of .vimrc:
+The following is a minimal example of .vimrc:
 ```
 set packpath+=~/vim
 set runtimepath+=~/vim-pkgsync